alxsey/ansible-ip_by_mac/README.md

 --------------
 Role supports several variables:
 `arp_scan_host` used to delegate network scanning to host.
 Host needs to have `arp-scan`.
-By default `localhost` `arp_scan_super` user allowed to run `arp-scan` on `arp_scan_host`.
-Most likely `root` `arp_scan_become_method` escalation methon on `arp_scan_host`.
-By default `sudo` `arp_scan_become_password` password (if it is required) for escalation `main_mac`list of MAC addresses.
+By default `localhost`

+`arp_scan_super` user allowed to run `arp-scan` on `arp_scan_host`.
+Most likely `root`

+`arp_scan_become_method` escalation methon on `arp_scan_host`.
+By default `sudo`

+`arp_scan_become_password` password (if it is required) for escalation

+`main_mac`list of MAC addresses.
 Best place to have it in Ansible Inventory

+`main_mac` can be list.
+In this case first present IP address will be used.

 Dependencies
 ------------